World overwhelmingly rejects the blockade at the UN for 33rd consecutive year

 In a statement on X, the Cuban Foreign Ministry said: “The pressures from the US were not able to change the verdict, nor hide the irrefutable fact that the economic blockade is an unacceptable weapon of aggression for the international community and the demand of this community that it be ended.”

-Reacting to the news, CSC Director Rob Miller said: “At a time when Cuba is experiencing the devastating effects of Hurricane Melissa, the world has once again stood together to reject the illegal and cruel US Blockade.
+Reacting to the news of the vote, CSC Director Rob Miller said: “At a time when Cuba is experiencing the devastating effects of Hurricane Melissa, the world has once again stood together to reject the illegal and cruel US Blockade.

 It is the aggressive policies of the US that are the biggest factor in the economic difficulties facing the island.
 Now is the time to finally end the blockade.”